1. Main points

 Strengths

-The second strength of this article is that data time series is extended by one more year, crucially, the year of the pandemic, which will allow policy makers and industry experts to observe the impact the pandemic had on infrastructure investment, both by the private and the public sector.
-The extension of the time series includes revisions of the values of previous years, representing the most accurate data available.
-Leases have now been included into the central government investment time series (whereas they were previously excluded) and can explain the large changes we see in some categories.
-Similarly, data for local government infrastructure investment have been revised due to availability of updated figures for Scotland and some changes in the accounting of transport.
+Leases have now been included in the central government investment time series and can explain the substantial changes we see in some categories.
+Similarly, data for local government infrastructure investment have been revised because of the availability of updated figures for Scotland and changes in the accounting of transport.

 Limitations

 Measuring infrastructure comes with numerous challenges.
-The main conceptual issue is the lack of a universally accepted definition of infrastructure.
-Neither the System of National Accounts (2008) nor the European System of National and Regional Accounts (ESA 2010) contain a definition.
-Consequently, we focus predominantly on making use of the data available for what is considered core economic infrastructure: transport, energy, water and waste handling assets, telecommunications, mining and quarrying, and 'other' (which includes all assets not in these categories).
-Housing and social infrastructure (such as education or health) is therefore not included, although there may be scope to extend our definition in future editions.
+The main issue is the lack of consensus on the definition of infrastructure.
+Neither the System of national accounts 2008 framework (PDF, 9,299KB) or the European system of accounts (ESA) 2010 framework contain a definition.
+Consequently, we focus on making use of the data available for what is considered core economic infrastructure: transport, energy, water and waste handling assets, telecommunications, mining and quarrying, and "other" (which includes all industries not in these categories).
+Housing and social infrastructure (such as education or health) is not included, although there may be scope to extend our definition in future editions.

 Scarcity of available data is another challenge.
-Sourcing data for the private sector is especially difficult due to commercial sensitivity.
-An issue with government data is the lag between the latest data available and the current period, preventing us from bringing the data any further than 2021.
+Sourcing data for the private sector is especially difficult because of commercial sensitivity.
+An issue with government data is the lag between the latest data available and the current period.
+This prevents us from using data later than 2022 in this article.

-Related to data scarcity, the complexities around identifying economic ownership of infrastructure assets prevent us from producing regional estimates.
-So far is that the modelling used to determine economic ownership of the infrastructure asset (in the absence of available data at the level required) does not always yield realistic estimates.
+The difficulty of identifying economic ownership of infrastructure assets prevents us from producing regional estimates.
+This is because the modelling used to determine economic ownership of the infrastructure asset (in the absence of available data at the level required) does not always yield realistic estimates.

 A further challenge is identifying suitable price indices to produce the constant prices data time series for government investment and for infrastructure construction findings.
-This was a particular issue in the current publication, as it includes a year of market disruption due to the Covid-19 pandemic (2020/2021).
-Constant price data in 2020 prices for net stocks is currently unavailable due to missing deflator data.
-Constant prices for net stocks and investment are derived by the Office for National Statistics (ONS) according to the methodology outlined in thechain-linking methods used within the UK National Accounts.
+This was a particular issue in recent publications, as the time series included years of market disruption because of the coronavirus (COVID-19) pandemic (particularly between 2020 and 2022).
+Constant prices for net stocks and investment are derived according to the methods outlined in our Chain-linking methods used within the UK National Accounts methodology.

 Nôl i'r tabl cynnwys

-We intend to continue improving the conceptual approach, implementing technical improvements, and producing new case studies on pressing topics linked to infrastructure.
+We intend to continue improving our conceptual approach, implementing technical improvements, and producing new case studies on relevant topics linked to infrastructure.

-Producing international comparisons of infrastructure investment and net stocks is another ambition, and we are actively contributing to the development of an internationally agreed definition.
+We also plan to produce international comparisons of infrastructure investment and net stocks, and we are actively contributing to the development of an internationally agreed definition of infrastructure.

-There is currently a renewed focus on climate adaptive infrastructure, for instance, infrastructure which minimises harm done to the environment or is designed with the inevitable consequences of climate change or global warming in mind.
-Although some aspects of adaptive infrastructure, such as investment in low emission busses, could be measured using the same methods we have used in this publication, others, such as land improvements and building adjustment to reduce the carbon footprint of infrastructure, would require new techniques to estimate.
-Given the radical transformations ongoing in many of the key infrastructure sectors we are concerned with, there is a pressing need to develop methods to estimate investment in climate adaptive infrastructure.
-As a first step, we are looking at flood defences in our accompanying article, Investment in flood defences, UK: May 2023.
+There is currently a renewed focus on climate adaptive infrastructure.
+For example, infrastructure that minimizes harm done to the environment or is designed with the inevitable consequences of climate change or global warming in mind.
+Given the transformations ongoing in many of the infrastructure sectors with which we are concerned, there is an urgent need to develop methods to estimate investment in climate adaptive infrastructure.

 Nôl i'r tabl cynnwys